Wells Fargo profit falls 50% on higher reserves, costs | Business

 Banks are building up rainy day funds as U.S. Federal Reserve policymakers decide on the future path of interest rates.
 After aggressively raising interest rates in an attempt to bring soaring inflation to heel, Fed policymakers say they are encouraged by the recent slowing in jobs and wage growth that could temper inflation.

-The outlook for big U.S. banks has been further clouded by the Russia-Ukraine conflict and fading stimulus measures.
+The outlook for big U.S. banks has been further clouded by the Russia-Ukraine conflict and fading stimulus.
 Higher borrowing costs have also softened demand for mortgages and car loans, crimping banks' revenues.
 Meanwhile, a slump in dealmaking has weighed on banks' investment banking businesses, which had a blockbuster 2021.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)